What is certification?

 (1) state-approved teacher education programs, including a student teaching or intern experience, with a minimum, cumulative GPA of 3.00 on their college transcript;

 (3) an application documenting that all certificate requirements have been met.

-Students should regularly consult with their academic advisors and the Education Department for any changes or considerations.
-The Education Department offers specific advising checklists and policy documents to help guide students in their respective programs.
+Students should regularly consult with their academic advisors and the School of Education for any changes or considerations.
+The School of Education offers specific advising checklists and policy documents to help guide students in their respective programs.